MarcusHoltz/marcusholtz.github.io/_posts/2026-01-03-docker-secrets-with-gitlab-omnibus.md

 This guide was written to help you set up GitLab Omnibus with Docker Secrets stored **outside** of an `.env` file or in `Gitlab.rb`.

+Click to visit the [setting-up-docker-secrets-in-gitlab](https://github.com/MarcusHoltz/setting-up-docker-secrets-in-gitlab) repository that goes along with this guide.

 * * *

 ## Requirements

 Be sure you have Docker and the compose plugin installed.

-If not, I have included a step [0-install-docker](https://github.com/MarcusHoltz/setting-up-docker-secrets-in-gitlab/tree/main/0-install-docker).
+If not, I have included [0-install-docker](https://github.com/MarcusHoltz/setting-up-docker-secrets-in-gitlab/tree/main/0-install-docker).

-This script is for a fresh Debian LXC to setup a new user, docker, some additional software.
+The script in that folder is for a fresh Debian LXC - to setup a new user, docker, some additional software.

 * * *

 ## Each Section Builds on Previous Example

-[The setting-up-docker-secrets-in-gitlab](https://github.com/MarcusHoltz/setting-up-docker-secrets-in-gitlab) repository contains three folders, each demonstrating a different approach.
+The [setting-up-docker-secrets-in-gitlab](https://github.com/MarcusHoltz/setting-up-docker-secrets-in-gitlab) repository contains three folders.

+Each demonstrating a different approach.

 We will be going through each one, in order.

-Every folder will require edits to run.
+> Every folder will require edits to run.

 * * *